 The summit will be primarily focused on research presentations, but will also include various events such as applied workshops, lectures, as well as round-table and panel discussions.
-While successful proposals will highlight how intersections between migration, refugees and the internationalization of higher education inform what we engage with as an academic community, the summit theme is intended to encourage a conversation about the dynamic of internationalization as related to unique aspects of the internationalization of higher education, Internationalization at Home or internationalization of the curriculum specifically
+While successful proposals will highlight how intersections between migration broadly and/or refugees specifically and the internationalization of higher education inform what we engage with as an academic community, the summit theme is intended to encourage a conversation about the dynamic of internationalization as related to unique aspects of internationalization as a whole including Internationalization at Home and internationalization as crossing boarders.

 Click here for further reading on the broad concept of Internationalizing Higher Education in the U.S. through the lens of comprehensive internationalization as proposed by John Hudzik of the Association of International Educators (NAFSA).

 Please consider the following as you prepare your proposal:

 - Learning objectives and your topic's relevance to the intersection of Migration, Refugees and the Internationalization of Higher Education.
 You will be asked to explain how your proposed session has both.